project-akri/akri/docs/extensibility.md

 In order to deploy the new, nessie-enabled Akri, we need to build a new Helm chart.
 You can follow [these instructions to generate a new Akri chart](./development.md#helm-package).
 The new Helm chart will be generated in a tgz file called `akri-<VERSION>.tgz` which can be copied to your Kubernetes environment.

-Assuming you have a Kubernetes cluster running, you can start Akri and apply your Nessie Configuration and watch as broker pods are created.
+Assuming you have a Kubernetes cluster running (assuming amd64 for this sample), you can start Akri and apply your Nessie Configuration and watch as broker pods are created.

 ```sh
 # Add secret to give Kubernetes access to your container repo